enasequence/read_docs/submit/samples/interactive.rst

 such as Microsoft Excel or Google Sheets.
 Consider the following tips as you complete your spreadsheet:

+- **Do not remove the first three lines of the spreadsheet**, which specify the checklist in use, field names and units row.
+Please retain all of these rows for a successful submission
+- **Enter data in row 4 onwards**.
+Use row 3 (#units) to specify units where required by the checklist
 - Use the `sample checklist portal <https://www.ebi.ac.uk/ena/browser/checklists>`_ to look up the requirements and restrictions for each field
-- Do not edit the first line of the spreadsheet, which specifies the checklist in use

 - You can add custom fields by inserting new column headers
 - Do not edit the existing column names
 - Use only valid ASCII characters